tyleryasaka/TrackCOVID-community/SETUP.md

 ## Additional setup

+#### Setting up Sendgrid

+The admin dashboard uses [Sendgrid](https://sendgrid.com/) for account management (sending users their initial password, and password resets).
+You can create a free account, which will allow you to send 40,000 emails for the first 30 days, then 100/day after that.

+1. Create your free [Sendgrid](https://sendgrid.com/) account
+2. Copy your API key from Sendgrid (It should start with the letters `SG`).
+Set the environment variable `SENDGRID_API_KEY` to this value.
+3. Set the environment variable `ADMIN_EMAIL_FROM` to the email address to use as the "from" email address for automated account management emails (e.g. password reset emails).
+Emails will appear as having been sent from this address in users' email inboxes.

 ### Creating your first admin user

 You can create your first admin user by running the following from the root directory of this project: `npm run create-user`.
 This will prompt you for your mongodb url, desired username, and password.
 Be sure to use the appropriate mongodb url depending on whether you are trying to create a user in your production database or your local database.
 Also, if you're using Heroku and mLab, make sure to include `&retryWrites=false` at the end of the mongodb url.